 Students enrolled in the DNP to PhD pathway will take classes in an immersive delivery format.
 Classes will meet two weekends (Friday and Saturday) per semester.

 How many courses do I take each semester in the DNP to PhD pathway?

-I really liked the topic of my capstone project in the DNP program.
+I really liked the topic of my project in the DNP program.
 Can I continue with my work in this area for my PhD research?

 You may be able to use your DNP work to lead into your PhD research.
 Remember, the focus of the IUP PhD program is nursing education, so you will want to make sure your research areas align with the program focus.
 We certainly encourage students, when possible, to build upon their existing work.

 I don't know what I would like to research; do I need to have a firm idea of what I want to do before entering the program?